HNN222 - Mental Health and Supportive Care

 |Scheduled learning activities - campus||

-Department of Human Services policy - Police Record Check and Working With Children Check
+Department of Health – Safety Screening Requirements - Police Record Check, Working With Children Check and Immunisation Status

-In accordance with Department of Human Services policy, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
+In accordance with the Department of Health policy, all students are required to undertake a Police Record Check prior to clinical placements in each calendar year of their course.

-In accordance with the Department of Justice 2007, Working with Children Act 2005, amended 2017, all students are required to undertake a Working with Children Check at the commencement of their course.
+In accordance with the Worker Screening Act 2020, all students are required to undertake a Working with Children Check at the commencement of their course.
 Students who fail to obtain a Police Record Check and a Working with Children Check prior to the commencement of clinical placement will not be able to undertake clinical placement and this will impede progress in the course.

-Students may also be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.
+Students are required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.
 A health organisation may refuse to accept a student for placement if the student’s immunisation status is not satisfactory to the health organisation.